Clouds404/Clouds404/README.md

 - 👋 Hi, I’m @Clouds404
 - 👀 I’m interested in python, discord bot and game devlopment
-- 🌱 I’m currently learning "how to be a data scientist"
 - 📫 Reach me on discord Cloudsツ#4097

 <!---